gradha/gradha.github.io/src/articles/06-small-big-mistakes.rst

 ``list`` command output and tried to install it?
 Hint: IRC logs show a few.
 How many didn't bother asking on IRC?
 We will never know… How many users did tried to compile Babel during the time it was *unstable*?
 Hopefully few.
-How many users did Nimrod lose to outdated github build instructions, since pretty much every other Nimrod software in active development requires the git version?
+How many users did Nim lose to outdated github build instructions, since pretty much every other Nim software in active development requires the git version?
 These are all trivial things to solve really.

 Oh, and how much do I hate `people graciously giving commit access to github